-The following table sets forth the fees we were billed for audit and other services provided by Grant Thornton in 2015 and 2014.
+The following table sets forth the fees we were billed for audit and other services provided by Grant Thornton in 2017 and 2016.
 All of the services described below were approved in conformity with the Audit Committee's pre-approval policies and procedures described above.

-2015 (\$) 2014 (\$)
+2017 (\$) 2016 (\$)

-Audit Fees(1) 1,607,000 1,502,000
+Audit Fees(1) 2,278,000 1,936,000

-Audit-Related Fees(2) 77,000 88,000
+Audit-Related Fees(2) 135,000 24,000

-Tax Fees(3) 5,000 5,000
+Tax Fees(3) 30,000 43,000

-All Other Fees(4) 20,000 16,000
+All Other Fees(4) 3,000 3,000

-Total Fees 1,709,000 1,611,000
+Total Fees 2,446,000 2,006,000

-(1) Audit fees in 2015 and 2014 consisted of fees related to the annual audit of our financial statements, the audit of the effectiveness of internal control over financial reporting, the review of quarterly financial statements and for services provided in connection with statutory and regulatory filings or engagements.
+(1) Audit fees in 2017 and 2016 consisted of fees related to the annual audit of our financial statements, the audit of the effectiveness of internal control over financial reporting, the review of quarterly financial statements and for services provided in connection with statutory and regulatory filings or engagements.

-- (2) Audit-related fees consisted of: (A) in 2015, fees related to the audits of our 401(k) retirement savings plan and our subsidiary's Canadian pension plan and (B) in 2014, fees related to the audit of our subsidiary's Canadian pension plan, the audit of foreign exchange computations for functional currency determinations at our Hungarian subsidiary and the audit of the opening balance sheet of our newly-acquired subsidiary in Calgary, Canada. - (3) Tax fees in 2015 and 2014 consisted of fees related to tax returns in Korea. - (4) All other fees in 2015 and 2014 consisted of fees related to a U.S. Department of Energy-mandated audit of our government-sponsored research and development program and an audit of the calculation of certain financial covenants of our China subsidiary associated with and outstanding debt obligation of that entity.
+- (2) Audit-related fees in 2017 consisted of an opening balance sheet audit of a company we acquired, Etratech, and fees related to the audits of our 401(k) retirement savings plan and our subsidiary's Canadian pension plan; audit-related fees in 2016 consisted of fees related to the audits of our 401(k) retirement savings plan and our subsidiary's Canadian pension plan. - (3) Tax fees in 2017 and 2016 consisted of fees related to tax returns in Korea and Mexico and tax filings related to our employee benefit plans. - (4) All other fees in 2017 and 2016 consisted of fees related to the calculation of certain financial covenants of our China subsidiary associated with an outstanding debt obligation of that entity.

-PROPOSAL NO. 2-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2016
+PROPOSAL NO. 2-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2018

 In accordance with applicable law, the Audit Committee has ultimate authority and responsibility to appoint, compensate, evaluate and, when appropriate, replace our independent registered public accounting firm.
-In 2016, the Committee reappointed Grant Thornton to be our independent registered public accounting firm for the year ending December 31, 2016.
-See "Audit Committee Report" and "Audit Committee Matters" for additional information on Grant Thornton's services provided to us in 2015.
+In 2018, the Committee reappointed Grant Thornton to be our independent registered public accounting firm for the year ending December 31, 2018.
+See "Audit Committee Report" and "Audit Committee Matters" for additional information on Grant Thornton's services provided to us in 2017.